genenetwork/gn-docs/features/data-structures.md

 numbers.

 Traits can also be genotypes that are coded as integers (usually).
-Some genotypes are coded as floats if genotype probabilities.
+Some genotypes are coded as floats if they represent genotype probabilities.

 In GeneNetwork a single trait value (a scalar) always belongs to a genetically-defined unit/case/individual/clone/strain/F1 hybrid.
 A single